Mastitis refers to the inflammation of the udders.1

 - Viruses

 The most common cause of mastitis is bacteria.
 When bacteria enter the animal’s udder, it can cause a mastitis infection.
+Maintaining milk quality and implementing mastitis prevention measures are critical in avoiding this issue.

 Common bacterial causes of mastitis in sheep and goats are: